 Once the custard is combined and smooth, transfer the mixture back to the saucepan.
 Return to the stove over low heat and heat, stirring frequently, until the mixture reaches 170 degrees F (76 degrees C), about 3-5 minutes.

 If making the cookie dough flavor, prepare the chocolate chip cookie dough.
 In a medium bowl, beat together the coconut oil and powdered sweetener.
 Beat in the vanilla.
 Beat in the almond flour and sea salt, until crumbly like cookie dough.
 Stir in chocolate chips.
 Cover and refrigerate cookie dough until ready to use.

 Once the custard is very cold, pour it into a pre-frozen ice cream maker bowl.
-Churn for 10-15 minutes, until it’s somewhere between a liquid and the texture of soft serve, but more chunky.
+Churn for 25 minutes, until the ice cream is the texture of soft serve, but more chunky.
 (If making the strawberry flavor, add 1/2 cup of strawberries before churning and the remaining 1/2 cup after 15-20 minutes of churning.)

 Serve right away, or for firmer ice cream, transfer to a freezer container and freeze until solid.